ENDscript 2.0

 • Identical residues according to the multiple sequence alignment.

-Finally, the user can download a zip file containing structures of homologous proteins, all superposed to the query.
+Finally, the user can download a zip file containing structures of homologous proteins, all superimposed to the query.

 ENDscript phase 3